Breastfeeding is the most natural thing in the world.

 I finally called and made an appointment with a pediatrician who specializes in lactation medicine (aka angel sent from heaven), and we went to see her the next day.
 It took her about 3 seconds to see that B had a severe posterior tongue tie.
 He literally couldn’t lift his tongue from the bottom of his mouth.
 One small clip and a pissed off scream later, I put B to my breast and nursed him without pain for the first time EVER.

 Just when I thought it was smooth sailing, BAM!!!
 We got thrush.
 Thrush is evil, plain and simple.
 Imagine your boobs being filled with hydrochloric acid, your nipples being sliced with jaded glass, and then letting a 2 month old suck on them.
 I just knew my boobs were going to fall off.
-We went back to Dr. Angel who called in medicine for us both, and two weeks later we’re finally on the mend.
+We went back to our angel doctor who called in medicine for us both, and two weeks later we were finally on the mend.

 Now I don’t want you to get the wrong idea here, there is a reason I’ve tried to hard to be able to nurse.
 It’s AMAZING.
 I know that I am truly blessed that I’m finally able to do it, because a lot of women can’t.
 I would go through all of this all over again for the chance to do this.
 My goal is to make it to a year breastfeeding!